KingIronMan2011/SetHomePlugin/README.md

 - Automatic config migration/updating
 - No permissions required by default (easy for all playeryess)
 - Integrated with [bStats](https://bstats.org/) for anonymous plugin usage metrics
+- Public Java API for other plugins to interact with SetHome programmatically
+- Importers for other home plugins (Essentials-style YAML importer available via `/shp import`)

 ---